 There is a fee for the certification of your signature at the diplomatic mission abroad.
 It must be paid in Namibian Dollar when applying.
 The Euro amount will be converted at the Embassy’s current exchange rate.
 Payment can be made in cash or with a Visa or MasterCard credit card.
+List of fees.

 The German Embassy Windhoek has no influence on the processing times of the German registry offices and can therefore not provide any information about the status of the procedure.